scoute-dich/VirtualSoftKeys/README.md

 ## Features

 VSB will put a invisible button at the bottom of your screen.
 It will be there at anytime, even when the keyboard is open.
 So be careful when typing.
-The button has several functions:&lt;br>&lt;br>
+The button has several triggers:

-* (Double) Touch: trigger a regular "home button" press.
-* Swipe left: trigger a regular "back button" press
-* Swipe right: trigger a regular "recent button" press.
+* Click: normal and long
+* Swipe: left, right, up

+For all of these triggers you can choose from different events:

+* Home: trigger home button
+* Back: trigger back button
+* Recents: trigger recents button
+* Notifications: open notifications
+* Quick settings: open Quick settings panel
+* Power menu: open regular power menu
+* Lock screen: lock the screen
-* Swipe up: open notifications.
+* Volume: open volume panel

 ## License